amarnadh-18/Guess-the-number/README.md

 # Word Guessing Game (C)

-This is a simple word guessing game written in C, similar to Hangman.
+This is a simple word guessing game written in C.

 ## How to Run